50 Interesting & Fun Facts About Louisiana State You Should Know

 Louisiana has one of the highest natural gas reserves in the United States

-Louisiana holds the 3rd place for the highest natural gas production in the US.
-Natural gas exportation from Louisiana has grown almost 50% since 2020, making the state a new leader in cleaner fuel technology.
+Louisiana stands at the forefront of the energy sector, ranking 3rd in natural gas production nationwide.
+With a notable surge of nearly 50% in natural gas exports since 2020, the state plays a pivotal role in driving forward cleaner fuel technology.
 Most of Louisiana's natural gas comes from the Haynesville Shale, discovered in 2008.

 jiawangkun/Depositphotos.com

-A white paddle wheeler docked on a port against a building under the sky
+A white paddle wheeler docked at a port against buildings, under the blue sky

-The largest cruise ports in the United States is the New Orleans port
+New Orleans Port reigns as one of the largest cruise ports in the United States

 Famous actor and musician Harry Connick Jr. is from Louisiana

 Harry Connick Jr. was born and grew up in New Orleans and began playing instruments at age 3.
 Now a famed jazz musician and actor, Harry Connick Jr. is very active in New Orleans music and culture.
-He regularly plays at jazz festivals and is the founder of the Krewe of Orpheus, a Mardi Gras event.
+He regularly plays at jazz festivals and founded the Krewe of Orpheus, a Mardi Gras event.

 Weird Facts About Louisiana